What are the EverQuest Rules of Conduct?

 * Disparages any religion, race, nation, gender, or sexual orientation.

-* Is considered inappropriate for children 13 or over as governed by general standards of decency in the United States.
+* Is considered inappropriate for children 13 or under as governed by general standards of decency in the United States.

 * Infringes on anyone's privacy rights.